Uniqueness of generating Hamiltonians for topological Hamiltonian flows: Abstract

 \section{Abstract}

-{ We prove that a continuous Hamiltonian flow as defined by Oh and M\"uller ~\cite{OM}, has a unique $L^{(1,\infty)}$ generating Hamiltonian.
-This answers a question raised by Oh and M\"uller in \cite{OM}, and improves a result of Viterbo \cite{V}. }
+We prove that a topological Hamiltonian flow as defined by Oh and M\"uller~\cite{OM}, has a unique $L^{(1,\infty)}$ generating topological Hamiltonian function.
+This answers a question raised by Oh and M\"uller in~\cite{OM}, and improves a result of Viterbo~\cite{V}.